I need to replace the lights on my yard sculpture – help!

 - Examine the wiring of your lights.
 If you see wear or exposed copper, remove that set and re-test the remaining sets to see if they are functional.
 Never plug in a set of lights if you see any type of degradation in your light’s electrical wiring.

-- If your yard frame is 1/4 inch in diameter, you can use lights with built in clips.
+- First, determine the size of your.
 You can confirm the size of your frame by either measuring a clip that was used to install the old lights or by measuring the frame.
 An easy way to get an accurate measurement is to snug down an adjustable wrench on to the frame then measure the width of the opening.

-- You can install your lights with zip ties.
+If your frame is non-standard, an alternative for installation is zip ties.
 This isn’t a perfect option but after you get into a rhythm, it works.
 Be sure to allow for a good deal of time and use a stool or you’ll end up with a sore back.